ediarum/ediarum.WEB/API.md

   - `?root` definition of part root
   - `?xmlid` of part
   - `?("part-id")` contains definition of nested parts
+- `?search-results` contains an array of hits, if a search was triggered.
+Each hit containing:
+  - `?context-following` of the found keyword
+  - `?context-previous` of the found keyword
+  - `?keyword` found by search
+  - `?score` of this single search hit
 - `?views` contains the defined views for the object
 - `?views?("view-id")` contains the following values:
   - `?id` of view